 Because Shopify and Magento 2 are two mainstream platforms on the e-commerce market.
 They’ve been integrated with a lot of popular third-party systems, like ERPs, shipping services, payment gateways.
 Most of the integration can be achieved with both platforms.

 *Tip: You should remember to choose a responsive theme.
 Because in this mobile e-commerce era, desktop and laptop users only can go shopping when they are sitting with their computers, but mobile users can do it anytime, and anywhere.
-If your store fails to mobilize, then you go to lose a significant number of the potential customers who are shopping by smartphone.
+If your store fails to mobilize, then you go to lose a significant number of potential customers who are shopping by smartphone.

 Magento Open source only provides a few built-in payment gateway options like Paypal or Braintree.
-Commerce edition has more additional build-in Payment Gateways but still gets outnumbered by Shopify options.
+The Commerce edition has more additional build-in Payment Gateways but still gets outnumbered by Shopify options.
 The solution is to use extensions from the third-party, some of them are free, but some are not.

 *Tip: Read Magento 2 SEO Settings – All Default SEO Features of Magento 2 here!